OmniChandy/OmniChandy.github.io/_pages/About.md

 ---

 I don't like being average.

 Born in China, decided to have a go in Australia.

-I graduated from Monash with Master of Business Information Systems.
+Graduated from Monash with Master of Business Information Systems.

 Determined to pursue a future in Data analysis direction.

 {% include base_path %}